mcarleio/website/content/home/experience.md

   location = "Hamburg, Germany"
   date_start = "2019-01-01"
   description = """
-  Working on internal workflow systems.
+  Working on a Spring Boot Camunda web application written mainly in Kotlin with an Angular frontend, which is running on AWS.
   """

 [[experience]]